SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 Let's revisit the `execute` method from [Avoid coding in brain](#avoid-coding-in-brain).
 At first glance, it might appear that polymorphism is a natural solution.
-This approach would involve creating separate command classes such as `AddProjectCommand`, `AddTaskCommand`, and `ShowCommand`, each implementing an `execute` method that takes `Arguments` as a parameter.
+This approach would involve creating separate command classes such as `AddProjectCommand`, `AddTaskCommand`, and `ShowCommand`, each implementing the `execute` method that takes `Arguments` as a parameter.

 At first glance, this approach might seem appealing.
 However, before proceeding, it's essential to carefully evaluate the following:
 - Ensure that polymorphic behavior is not being forced unnecessarily